xhran2010/CAPTOR/README.md

 # CAPTOR
-CAPTOR: A Crowd-Aware Pre-Travel Recommender System for Out-of-Town Users (SIGIR'22)
+This is the official implementation of our SIGIR'22 paper: CAPTOR: A Crowd-Aware Pre-Travel Recommender System for Out-of-Town Users.
+The code will be released soon.